felipenmartins/Robotics-Simulation-Labs/Lab2/ReadMe.md

-# Lab 2 – Line-following State-Machine
+# Lab 2 – Line-follower with State Machine

 ## Objectives
-The goal of this lab is to learn more about controllers in Webots, and to implement a line-following behavior in Python, based on a state-machine.
+The goals of this lab are to learn more about controllers in Webots and to implement a line-following behavior in Python, based on a finite-state machine.

 ![BotStudio screenshot](../Lab2/BotStudio.png)
 ###### Figure 1.
 BotStudio screenshot with the line-follower state-machine (left) and values of e-puck sensors and motor speeds (right).

 ## The e-puck robot
-Webots contains a realistic model of e-puck, a small differential drive mobile robot.
-The movement of this type of robot is controlled by adjusting the speed of each wheel.
-The robot also has several sensors.
+Webots contains a realistic model of e-puck, a small differential-drive mobile robot.
+The movement of this type of robot is controlled by independently adjusting the speeds of the left and right wheels.

-To detect obstacles, e-puck contains 8 infra-red distance sensors around its body.
-Other 3 infra-red sensors are mounted under its base, pointing to the floor, which enables the implementation of a line-following behavior.
+The e-puck robot has multiple sensors.
+To detect obstacles, the e-puck contains 8 infrared distance sensors around its body.
+Other 3 infrared sensors are mounted under its base, pointing to the floor, allowing the implementation of a line-following behavior.

-A detailed explanation of the e-puck robot and how to use in Webots is available [here](https://cyberbotics.com/doc/guide/epuck).
+A detailed explanation of the e-puck robot and how to use it in Webots is available [in this link](https://cyberbotics.com/doc/guide/epuck).

 ## Pre-requisites
 * You must have Webots R2022a (or newer) properly configured to work with Python.